sayerhs/cpl/docs/source/user/intro.rst

 Some highlights of CPL include:

 - The library is built using Python programming language and uses scientific python libraries (e.g., NumPy, Matplotlib).

-Versions 2.0.0 and older support both python 2.7 and 3.x.
-Newer versions only support python 3.6 and higher.
+  - Versions 2.0.0 and older support both python 2.7 and 3.x.
+  - Version 2.0.0 requires python-3.6 or higher.
+  - Version 3.0.0 reequires python-3.10 or higher.

 - Uses `YAML <http://yaml.org>`_ format for configuration files and input files.
   The YAML files can be read, manipulated, and written out to disk using